Totes Men's Storm Jacket for $20

 - Opt for store pickup (where available) to dodge the $5.95 shipping free or orders of $50 or more ship for free.

-It's $35 off list and the lowest price we could find.
+It's 35 under our September mention and the best price we could find today by $41.
 Buy Now at Blair

-- Pad your order slightly to over $39 and apply code "B3QMZ" to snag free shipping; otherwise, shipping adds $6.99.

-Shop and save on button-downs, tunic tops, graphic tees, and more.
-Plus, bag free shipping when you apply coupon code "B3QEA".
-Shop Now at Blair
+That's $25 under the list price.
+Plus, bag free shipping on orders of $59 or more when you apply coupon code "B3HGQ" (that's an additional savings of $7).
+Buy Now at Blair

-- Pictured is the Blair Women's Short-Sleeve Silver/Birds Graphic Tee for $9.99.

 Sign In or Register